3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

-The typical injection molding cycle last 15 to 60 seconds, depending on the size of the part and the complexity of the mold.
-In comparison, CNC machining or 3D printing might require minutes to hours to produce the same geometry.
+The typical injection molding cycle lasts 15 to 60 seconds, depending on the size of the part and the complexity of the mold.
+In comparison, CNC machining or 3D printing might require minutes to hours in order to produce the same geometry.
 Also, a single mold can accomodate multiple parts, further increasing the production capabillities of this manufacturing process.

 This means that hundreds (or even thousands) of identical parts can be produced every single hour.

-The Injection molding process is highly repeatable and the produced parts are essentially identical.
-Some wear of course occurs to the mold over time, but a typical pilot-run aluminum mold will last 5,000 to 10,000 cycles, while full-scale production molds from tool steel can stand 100.000+ cycles.
+The injection molding process is highly repeatable and the produced parts are essentially identical.
+Of course, some wear occurs to the mold over time, but a typical pilot-run aluminum mold will last 5,000 to 10,000 cycles, while full-scale production molds from tool steel can stand 100,000+ cycles.

-Typically, Injection molding will produce parts with tolerances of ± 0.500 mm (0.020’’).
-Tighter tolerance down to ± 0.125 mm (0.005’’) are also feasible in certain circumstances.
+Typically, injection molding will produce parts with tolerances of ± 0.500 mm (0.020’’).
+Tighter tolerances down to ± 0.125 mm (0.005’’) are also feasible in certain circumstances.
 This level of accuracy is enough for most applications and comparable to both CNC machining and 3D printing.

-The main economic restriction in Injection molding in the high cost of tooling.
+The main economic restriction of injection molding the the high cost of tooling.
 Since a custom mold has to be made for each geometry, the start-up costs are very high.
-These are mainly related to the design and manufacturing of the mold and typically varies between $5,000 and $100,000.
+These are mainly related to the design and manufacturing of the mold which typically costs between $5,000 and $100,000.
 For this reason, injection molding is only economically viable for productions larger than 500 units.

-After a mold is manufactured, it is very expensive to modify it: design changes usually require the manufacture of a new mold from scratch.
-For this reason, correctly designing a part for Injection molding is very important.
+After a mold is manufactured, it's very expensive to modify.
+Design changes usually require the creation of a new mold from scratch.
+For this reason, correctly designing a part for injection molding is very important.

-In Part 2, we list the most important design consideration you have to keep in mind while designing for Injection molding.
-It Part 5, we will also see how you can mitigate the risk by creating physical prototypes of your parts.
+In Part 2, we list the most important design considerations to keep in mind while designing for injection molding.
+It Part 5, we'll also see how you can mitigate the risk by creating physical prototypes of your parts.

-The typical turnaround for injection molding varies between 6 to 10 weeks - 4 to 6 weeks for manufacturing the mold, plus 2 to 4 more weeks for production and shipping.
-If design changes are required to the model, something quite common, the turnaround time increases accordingly.
+The typical turnaround for injection molding varies between 6-10 weeks.
+4-6 weeks to manufacture the mold, plus 2-4 more weeks for production and shipping.
+If design changes are required (something quite common) the turnaround time increases accordingly.

 In comparison, parts made in a desktop 3D printer can be ready for delivery overnight, while industrial 3D printing systems have a typical lead time of 3-5 days.
 CNC machined parts are typically delivered within 10 days or as fast as 5 days.

-If you look around you right now, you will see at least a few products that were manufactured with Injection molding.
-You are probably looking at one right now actually: the casing of the device you are using to read this guide.
+If you look around you right now, you'll see at least a few products that were manufactured with injection molding.
+You're probably looking at one right now actually: the casing of the device you are using to read this guide.

-To recognize them, look out for these three things: a parting line, witness marks on the hidden side and a relatively uniform wall thickness throughout the part.
+To recognize them, look out for these 3 things: a parting line, witness marks on the hidden side and a relatively uniform wall thickness throughout the part.

-We collected here some examples of common Injection molding products to help get a better understanding of what can be achieved with this manufacturing process.
+We've collected some examples of products commonly manufacturing with injection molding to help get a better understanding of what can be achieved with this manufacturing process.

-Lego bricks are one of the most recognisable examples of Injection molded parts.
-They are manufactured using molds like the one in the picture, which produced 120 million lego bricks (that is 15 million cycles) before it was taken out of commission.
+Lego bricks are one of the most recognizable examples of injection molded parts.
+They're manufactured using molds, like the one in the picture, which produced 120 million lego bricks (that's 15 million cycles) before it was taken out of commission.

-On bottle caps, you can also see all common Injection molding imperfections (parting line, ejector marks etc) and common design features (ribs, stripping undercuts etc).
+On bottle caps, you can also see all the common unavoidable injection molding imperfections (parting line, ejector marks etc.) and common design features (ribs, stripping undercuts etc.).

-Almost every plastic component in the interior of a car was Injection molded.
-The three most common injection molding materials used in the automotive industry are Polypropylene (PP) for non-critical parts, PVC for its good weather resistance and ABS for its high impact strength.
+Almost every plastic component in the interior of a car was injection molded.
+The 3 most common injection molding materials used in the automotive industry are Polypropylene (PP) for non-critical parts, PVC for its good weather resistance and ABS for its high impact strength.

 More than half of the plastic parts of a car are made from one of these materials, including the bumpers, the interior body parts and the dashboards.

-The enclosures of almost every mass-produced consumer electronic device was Injection molded.
-ABS and polystyrene (HDPE) are prefered here for their excellent impact resistance and good electrical insulation.
+The enclosures of almost every mass-produced consumer electronic device was injection molded.
+ABS and polystyrene (PS) are prefered here for their excellent impact resistance and good electrical insulation.

 Medical grade silicone is one of the more popular materials in the medical industry.
 Silicone is a thermoset though, so special machinery and process control are required, increasing the cost.

-Most defects in Injection molding are related with either the flow of the melted material or its non-uniform cooling rate during solidification.
+Most defects in injection molding are related to either the flow of the melted material or its non-uniform cooling rate during solidification.

-Here is a list of defects than an engineer should keep in mind while designing a part for Injection molding.
-In the next section, we will see how you can avoid each of them by following good design practices.
+Here is a list of defects to keep in mind while designing a part for injection molding.
+In the next section, we'll see how you can avoid each of them by following good design practices.

 When certain sections cool (and as a result shrink) faster than others, then the part can permanently bend due to internal stresses.